hauler-dev/hauler-docs/versioned_docs/version-1.1.x/guides-references/command-line/hauler.md

-  completion  Generate autocompletion scripts for various shells help        Help about any command login       Login into a registry store       Interact with the embedded content store version     Print the current version
+  completion  Generate autocompletion scripts for various shells help        Help about any command login       Login into a registry store       Interact with the content store version     Print the current version

 Flags: